 What does the term ‘Takaful’ mean?

-The idea of Takaful originated from the Arabic word ‘kafalah’ which means ‘to take care of’ or ‘be responsible for’.
-‘Takaful’ refers to a shared responsibility or joint guarantee.
-This further translates into mutual protection against losses.
+The word Takaful originates from the Arabic word ‘kafalah’ which means ‘to take care of’ or ‘be responsible for’.
+It refers to a shared responsibility or joint guarantee and further translates into mutual protection against losses.

 In essence it is a Shariah-compliant alternative to conventional insurance.